Nightshades1/eJK-MBIICustomEdition/README.md

 Credits to EternalJK developers for the massive sets of features.

 # First Release !
+# Known Issue:
+Alt tab/Windows key is broken and won't minimize the game, use /minimize console command temporary 😢

 ## Features
 + Does Not Unlock Cheat Cvar(s).